canonical/cilium-rocks/docs/fips.md

 (SDS) or Network Policy Discovery Service (NPDS)
 - **Cryptographic Processing**: TLS handshakes and certificate validation

+### Cilium Wrapper Binary

+The Cilium helm chart, which is used to deploy Cilium on a Kubernetes cluster and utilizes this image, has a few init containers that copy binaries from inside the image to the host and run them with the host namespace.
+Since we are building these binaries with dynamic linking, to make sure the dependencies are always present on the machines, we have linked the binaries against libraries from the `core22` snap package using `RPATH` in build time and `LD_LIBRARY_PATH` at runtime.
+We also have modified the binaries to use the dynamic linker from `core22` for compatibility.

+However, since the OpenSSL shipped with the `core22` snap package is using the modules like the FIPS module from the host, this modification doesn't work out of the box.
+To make sure we are using the right FIPS module when calling the OpenSSL library, we also provide the FIPS module path shipped with `core22` using the `OPENSSL_MODULES` environment variable at runtime.

+To provide the runtime environment variables, binaries are embedded inside a wrapper binary that provides these values when the binary is executed.

 ## FIPS Compliance Status

 ### Implementation Dependencies